aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 When we write code, Xcode provides facilities for us to test and prototype components of code that we write.
 They're called "Playgrounds," and they're one of the advantages of using Swift.
 They enable us to write code using Apple's frameworks, work with it interactively, then incorporate that code into our apps.
 It vastly cuts down on the time to learn and write Swift by giving us dynamic and interactive feedback.

-> You can take this opportunity to demonstrate a Playground.
+> Instructor Note: You can take this opportunity to demonstrate a Playground.
 The students can follow along if you deem it useful.
 Writing simple arithmetic expressions that aren't too Swift-specific might be the best route.
 Point out that the answers on the right are displayed right next to the expressions that produce them.

 To build user interfaces, we typically use Storyboards that contain more than one View Controller.
 Once you learn the basics, you'll be able to prototype entire apps and present them on your phone.